 We wouldn’t recommend using camiones extensively unless you are an experienced, DIY shoestring traveller & really want or need to save money.

-For most people, and especially budget travellers, air travel & car rental are unnecessary forms of transport in Cuba – Viazul buses can take you almost anywhere you want to go.
+For most people, and especially budget travellers, air travel & car rental are unnecessary forms of getting around Cuba – Viazul buses can take you almost anywhere you want to go.

 So go to their website for schedules & prices & start planning your Cuban travels with Viazul, the most reliable & hassle-free form of transport in Cuba!